If anyone ever tells you that something’s bad quality because it’s made in China, you should direct them to Grant Stone.

 - Not much stretch

-This boot is available in a very snappy black and brown calf leather from Tannerie d’Annonay, but the one I picked up is made with the very famous Waxy Commander leather from CF Stead.
-You might remember an embossed version of it on the Taft Dragon Boot and it’s also used on a lot of shoes by Carmina and Truman.
+This boot is available in an array of leathers from cheaper suedes to snappy black and brown calf leather from Tannerie d’Annonay, but the one I picked up is made with the very famous Waxy Commander leather from CF Stead, which is also tied for the cheapest model at $328.

-It’s a very esteemed tannery and it’s a hugely popular leather: it’s suede but it’s waxed, so it’s hardier and far more water resistant.
-It’s true you don’t get the fuzzy nap you get from regular, unadorned suede, but it ages well and upkeep is a lot less of a headache.
+CF Stead is a very esteemed tannery and it’s a hugely popular leather: it’s suede but it’s waxed, so it’s hardier and far more water resistant.
+It’s true you don’t get the fuzzy nap you get from regular, unadorned suede, but it ages well, doesn’t really stain, resists water, and upkeep is a lot less of a headache.

-CF Stead sells it anywhere from 1.4 to 2.2 millimeters thick and Grant Stone went with 1.6 to 1.8 millimeters, telling me they chose the middle ground because if it were any thicker, it can feel quite tight.
+Grant Stone went with a thickness of 1.6 to 1.8 millimeters, telling me they chose the middle ground because if it were any thicker, it can feel quite tight.
 Indeed, this leather is shrunk during the tanning process so it has a tighter fiber structure and less stretch than some other leathers; you want to make sure you don’t get a smaller size and hope it stretches out.

 [Related: The 5 Best Leather Tanneries on Earth]

-Given the surface and high wax content, the leather will naturally look distressed.
+Given the surface and high wax content, the leather will naturally look distressed and hardy.
 To maintain the look, you’re advised to brush it with a firm bristle brush, like a brass suede brush, and if the wax eventually wears away you’re advised to add Dubbin wax, which is a mixture of wax, oil, and tallow.

 What you don’t really want to do is apply a lot of conditioner.
 A tiny amount might work to maintain or enhance the dark, rich color, but too much will penetrate the leather more than you want, as it’s quite porous.